ethax-ross/PenumbraShadowMD/README.md

 make upload
 ```

 Other sketches build + upload from Arduino IDE.
+The Penumbra Shadow MD sketch can also build from the IDE, but make sure the flash size is set to 16MB.

 ## Libraries Used